ljpatrick/marxpaint/docs/pt_br/README.txt

 License:
 --------
-  Tux Paint an Open Source project, released under the GNU General Public License (GPL).
+  Marx Paint an Open Source project, released under the GNU General Public License (GPL).
 It is free, and the 'source code' behind the program is available.
 (This allows others to add features, fix bugs, and use parts of the program in their own GPL'd Open Source